The Seaside sign at the end of Broadway Street

 • Go to the arcade at Fascination Games!
 You can load money onto a card and have a blast.
 You can choose to play games just for fun, or you can play games that earn you tickets and redeem them for candy or toys at the end.

 • Check out the Seaside Aquarium.
 It’s small but adorable.
-Admission is reasonable and you can even touch some sea stars and anemones.
+Admission is reasonable and you can feed seals and even touch some sea stars and anemones.
 If you go early, that’s when the seals are hungriest, but you can purchase food any time of day to throw to them.
 They get pretty energetic and it’s very cute.

 • Grab some ice cream at one of the many ice cream shops.
 Seriously, there are tons!
 My favorites are Sea Star Gelato for the delicious gelato, obviously, and also Zingers for their homemade ice cream and waffle cones!